An interpretable wildfire spreading model for real-time predictions: Introduction

 In recent years, the frequency and severity of natural disasters resulting from wildfires have witnessed an alarming rise.
 This trend is expected to persist in the future, primarily due to the combined effects of climate change and unfavorable human activities \citep{MDFlannigan2000,ACarvalho2011}.
-Wildfires are destructive and rapidly spreading fires that engulf expansive areas covered in vegetation and constitute a major threat for communities at the wildland-urban interface (WUI) \citep{Juliano2021}.
-The primary concern revolves around the threat to human life, but the detrimental consequences of this natural hazard are evident across physical, social, and economic domains \citep{NegarElhamiKhorasani2022}.
-The most crucial information needed to protect lives and property and guide firefighter efforts is the rate of spread (ROS) of the firefront.
-Moreover, the fireline perimeter and area, along with firepower and intensity, represent essential quantities that are crucial to predict during situations of intense fire propagation \citep{AlexanderME1985}.
+Wildfires, which are rapidly spreading fires engulfing expansive vegetated areas, pose a major threat to communities at the wildland-urban interface \citep{Juliano2021}.
+The primary concern revolves around the threat to human life, but the detrimental consequences of this natural hazard are evident across social, economic, and environmental domains \citep{NegarElhamiKhorasani2022}.
+The most crucial information needed to safeguard lives and property and guide aggressive firefighter suppression efforts is the rate of spread ($\rm ROS$) of the firefront.
+Moreover, the detection of the fireline perimeter, along with the evaluation of the fire power and intensity, represent essential quantities to anticipate during events of excessive fire propagation \citep{AlexanderME1985}.

-Wildland fires are complex environmental phenomena, that involve multiple spatial and temporal scales and physical processes including the chemistry of fuel combustion, the physics of fluid flow and heat-mass transport \citep{Sullivan2009, Goodrick2022}.
-In particular, the fuel in forests and shrublands consists of particle-like materials (e.g., leaves, grass, twigs, and pine needles) of varying size, composition, and humidity.
-The heterogeneity of the biomass fuel in a forest area can be described as a random field, inserting a probabilistic character into the flame's direction.
-The heating of the fuel particles that initiates combustion is evidently provided by radiation and convection, though their relative contributions are under debate \citep{Finney2013, FrankmanD2013}.
-Heat convection is influenced by airflow above the plant canopy dictated by local meteorological conditions and terrain morphology \citep{Finnigan2007, Finnigan2010}, and in addition affected by convection currents triggered by flame instabilities \citep{Finney2015}.
+Wildland fires are intricate environmental phenomena that integrate multiple spatiotemporal scales and physical processes, including the chemistry of fuel combustion, the physics of fluid flow and heat-mass transport, while being subjected to dynamic atmospheric conditions \citep{Sullivan2009, Goodrick2022}.
+In forests and shrublands, the fuel consists of particle-like materials (e.g., leaves, grass, twigs, and pine needles) of varying size and composition.
+The heterogeneity of the biomass fuel in a forest area can be considered a random field, contributing to the uncertain flame direction.
+The heating of the fuel particles, which initiates combustion, is evidently provided by radiation and convection, though their relative contributions are under debate \citep{Finney2013, FrankmanD2013}.
+Heat convection is influenced by airflow above the plant canopy, dictated by local meteorological conditions and topographical features \citep{Finnigan2007, Finnigan2010}, and further affected by convection currents triggered by flame instabilities \citep{Finney2015}.